-D1 shows the most important levels of contamination: the average activity concentration of Ra-226 for the entire volume of the landfill (217,000 m) is between 5 and 20 Bq/g, but the maximum concentration of some "hot spots" approaches 1 kBq/g.
+D1 shows the most important levels of contamination: the average activity concentration of Ra-226 for the entire volume of the landfill (217,000 m3) is between 5 and 20 Bq/g, but the maximum concentration of some "hot spots" approaches 1 kBq/g.
 Both landfills are however not accessible to the public: the current radiological impact is hence not significant.
-Four groundwater samples around the D1 landfill have been analysed in 2014: no abnormal values were observed.